Alaska Orff Chapter #88

 Section 1.
 Membership in this organization shall be open to anyone interested in the aims and objectives of this organization.

 Section 2.
-Regular members shall refer to those people who have paid full membership fees and thereby have voting privileges, shall qualify to hold office and receive reduction of fees for workshops, where applicable.
+Regular members shall refer to those people who have paid full local membership fees and thereby have voting privileges.

 Section 3.
-Full time university students and retired teachers who are members shall have the same privileges as regular members but will pay reduced fees as designated by the Executive Board.
+Full time university students and retired teachers who are local members shall have the same privileges as regular local members but will pay reduced fees as designated by the Executive Board.

 Section 4.
 Honorary membership will be available to persons that have furthered the aims of the chapter.
 Dues are not required, but honorary members waive the right to vote.
 Honorary members will be named at the discretion of the Executive Board.